Lisa: Actually, Mom, in 95% of cases, it is. The rest of the time it's usually some deranged lunatic who did it for no

-- Played straight in 32 out of 34 trial cases in the Ace Attorney games (including the crossover with Professor Layton), where the culprit is not the defendant.
-That's over 90 percent.
-Of course, given that the entire premise of the series is of a defense attorney trying to clear his clients of murder charges, the real application of this trope should be when Phoenix's first suspect isn't the guilty one, which happens a couple times as well (most famously, in the final case of Justice For All, Phoenix accuses Adrian Andrews, only to later discover the real killer was hired by the defendant himself.)
+- Played straight in all but two trial cases in the Ace Attorney games (including the crossover with Professor Layton), where the culprit is not the defendant.
+Given that the entire premise of the series is of a defense attorney trying to clear his clients of murder charges, the real application of this trope should be when Phoenix's first suspect isn't the guilty one, which happens a couple times as well (most famously, in the final case of Justice For All, Phoenix accuses someone, only to later discover the real killer was hired by the defendant himself.)